jpverkamp/blog/content/programming/2022/2022-10-02-cleaner-lunar-arithmetic-in-rust.md

 - Mathematics
 - OEIS
 ---
-Another day, a slightly better way to implement {{<crosslink "Lunar Arithmetic in Rust">}}.
+Another day, a slightly better way to implement [[Lunar Arithmetic in Rust]]().
 Give the previous post a read if you need a quick refresher on what Lunar integers are.
 Otherwise, here are two better (I hope) ways to solve the same problem.

 <!--more-->